AdobeDocs/analytics.en/help/technotes/privacy/gdpr.md

 ## How Adobe Handles GDPR Data

-The Adobe CX Enterprise provides an integrated solution that connects your brand's data governance infrastructure with the Adobe tools it uses to create and manage consumer experiences.
-The data governance features of the Adobe CX Enterprise enable a direct linkage of data governance policy to data usage.
+Adobe CX Enterprise provides an integrated solution that connects your brand's data governance infrastructure with the Adobe tools it uses to create and manage consumer experiences.
+The data governance features of Adobe CX Enterprise enable a direct linkage of data governance policy to data usage.

 Familiarize yourself with [how Adobe Analytics handles GDPR](https://www.adobe.com/data-analytics-cloud/analytics/general-data-protection-regulation.html) which discusses steps for GDPR readiness and how to integrate with the Adobe CX Enterprise GDPR API.